Skip to content

 • Beef: You can use a beef rump roast or bottom round roast as alternatives to chuck or sirloin tip.
 Cook time may vary if using an alternative.

-• Seasonings: Use the combination of seasonings in this pot roast recipe, or season using your favorites.
+• Seasonings: Use the combination of seasonings in this pot roast recipe, or season using your favorite seasoning blend.

 • Herbs: Dried thyme can be a substitute if fresh is not available.
 Fresh rosemary is also a great inclusion.